qiuyliu/PUI2018_ql459/HW4_ql459/CitbikeReview_lj1232.md

 I believe plotting a histogram would have better helped visualize the data.

 ## Test
-I suggest to use the **t-test** for independent samples.
+I suggest to use the **t-test**.

 Reasons:

-1. We are assessing the difference between two unpaired groups
+1. Question to be answered: is there a difference between two groups on one dependent variable (trip duration)?

 2. We have 2 samples that are independent